 Comprehensive Overview

 The Confederate flag is more than just a historical artifact; it is a deeply contested symbol that carries significant weight in contemporary society.
-To understand its complex meanings, it's essential to delve into its origins, its evolution, and the various interpretations it has acquired over time.
-The presence of white around the flag adds another layer of complexity, often interpreted as an attempt to either sanitize its history or to emphasize certain aspects of its meaning.
+Which means to understand its complex meanings, it's essential to break down its origins, its evolution, and the various interpretations it has acquired over time.
+The presence of white around the flag adds another layer of complexity, often interpreted as an attempt to either sanitize its history or to highlight certain aspects of its meaning Small thing, real impact..

 Historical Background and Origins